Integrate PPM tasks with Rally projects

 Provide the required information.

-Specify a unique name for the instance.
+Specify a unique name for the instance up to 50 characters in length.

 URL of the Rally server you want to integrate with PPM.